CSYSI/FSEL/README.md

 # [ECCV 2024] Frequency-Spatial Entanglement Learning for Camouflaged Object Detection
 Yanguang Sun, Chunyan Xu, Jian Yang, Hanyu Xuan, Lei Luo<br />

 Our work has been accepted for ECCV 2024.
-The code has been open sourced.
+The code has already been open sourced.

 If you are interested in our work, please do not hesitate to contact us at Sunyg@njust.edu.cn via email.